Jendersen/KG_accountability/README.md

 1. First, triples corresponding to the metadata of the evaluated KG are extracted using queries in folder [nonTrivialExtractionRules/](nonTrivialExtractionRules/).
 2. Then, this extracted triples are saturated by adding equivalent classes and properties, as defined in [equivalencesRules/](equivalencesRules/).
 3. The KG is evaluated according to this saturated metadata: [rules/](rules/).
-4. Finally, queries in [score_computing_rules/](score_computing_rules/) enable to compute the score of a questions made of a the successions of queries.
+4. Finally, queries in [score_computing_rules/](score_computing_rules/) enable to compute the score of a questions made of a the successions of queries, and then to obtain the different scores of accountability on each aspect of the hierarchy, and the global score of accountability.

 A summary of the results is available here: [results/](results/).